• ADM South Australian Defence Summit

 Dr Damien Spry, Senior Researcher, DSTG

-Prof Emma Thomas, Matthew Flanders Professor, College of Education, Psychology and Social Work, Flinders University
+Prof Emma Thomas, Matthew Flinders Professor of Psychology, College of Education, Psychology and Social Work, Flinders University

 LTCOL Sharon Mascall-Dare OAM PhD, Cognitive and Information Warfare Directorate, Australian Defence Force